iagodahlem/iagodahlem.com/_posts/2017-06-05-how-to-organize-your-css-with-itcss.md

 ## Concluding

 With ITCSS specificity slowly increases, can be customized with your own specific needs, alowing to scale CSS much more easily, CSS stays much more bigger, but not complicated.
-So if you wnat to use ITCSS, build an concise pattern with your team, and be rigid with that, then you will see all things in place, and your productivitie improved.
+So if you want to use ITCSS, build an concise pattern with your team, and be rigid with that, then you will see all things in place, and your productivity improved.

 ## References